-- Whether the standard has been developed as a result of consensus from a wide and balanced body of stake holders across the globe. - Whether adoption is important from the point of view of framing technical regulation/ Essential requirements. - Whether national interests have been represented or not. - Whether demand/ requirement for such TEC standard exists from manufacturers/ TSPs/ traders/ Govt. - Whether adoption will be significant/ relevant for economic efficiency or safety of the Indian community. - 6.2.2 Proposed standard once agreed for adoption as national standard shall become draft TEC standard for circulation.
+- 6.2.2 Proposed standard once agreed for adoption as national standard shall become draft TEC standard for circulation.
 The draft standard shall then be circulated electronically for inviting public comments through - a.
 Posting on TEC web site - b.
 Creation of a link on DOT web site for access of the draft standard on TSDSI/ SDO/ TEC web site. - c.
-Intimation through mails to - - Key manufacturers - Key technologists - Licensees and recognized testing laboratories - Associated Govt. departments / cross sector standardisation organisations - Members of advisory/ consultative committees involved in ratification/adoption process.

-6.2.3 If the proposals not agreed/ approved for adoption as national standards, TSDSI or the source of the proposal may be intimated accordingly.
+Intimation through mails to - - Key manufacturers - Key technologists - Licensees and recognized testing laboratories - Associated Govt. departments / cross sector standardisation organisations - Members of advisory/ consultative committees involved in ratification/adoption process. - 6.2.3 If the proposals not agreed/ approved for adoption as national standards, TSDSI or the source of the proposal may be intimated accordingly.

-Broad prcess outline for adoption of TSDSI standard:
+Broad process outline for adoption of TSDSI standard

-6.2.4 A draft standard shall normally be available for public comment irrespective of its national or international origin.
-Further, only technical content or the Amendments affecting the technical content of standard shall be open for public comments.

-The Period of circulation shall ordinarily be not less than four weeks unless otherwise provided.

-- 6.2.5 In case TEC is participating in international standard development, TEC will circulate the draft for comments including a Liaison Statement for comments to global SDO which has been used as a reference for the work - Whether the draft document is required to be a national standard? - Is the reference drawn from globally harmonized SDO? - Comments and suggestions on various sections/sub-sections of the document. - 6.2.6 Resolution of comments: The comments received on wide circulation of the draft shall be compiled and discussed/ reviewed.
+- 6.2.4 A draft standard shall normally be available for public comment irrespective of its national or international origin.
+Further, only technical content or the Amendments affecting the technical content of standard shall be open for public comments. - The Period of circulation shall ordinarily be not less than four weeks unless otherwise provided. - 6.2.5 In case TEC is participating in international standard development, TEC will circulate the draft for comments including a Liaison Statement for comments to global SDO which has been used as a reference for the work - Whether the draft document is required to be a national standard? - Is the reference drawn from globally harmonized SDO? - Comments and suggestions on various sections/sub-sections of the document. - 6.2.6 Resolution of comments: The comments received on wide circulation of the draft shall be compiled and discussed/ reviewed.